 - In a medium sized bowl, mix the wet ingredients together, then pour into the dry ingredient bowl.
 If the coconut oil has solidified, warm it up in the microwave to turn into a liquid.
 Thoroughly mix all the ingredients together with a large spoon.

 - Dump the granola mixture into the prepared pan.
 Press the mixture into the pan using your fingers and the bottom of a glass to really compact it.

-- Cover with foil and place in the fridge for at least two hours so the bars can harden.
+- Cover with foil and place in the fridge for at least two hours so they can harden.

-- Lift the granola bars out of the pan and cut the square of granola in half with a sharp knife.
-Cut each half into 1 1/4 inch bars.
+- Lift them out of the pan and cut the square of granola in half with a sharp knife.
+Cut each half into 1 ¼ inch bars.

 - Store the bars in the fridge.
 Enjoy them as a snack or a dessert replacement.